What trends are there in the literature? Literary directions (theoretical material)

 • Imagism

-From lat. imago - image A literary trend in Russian poetry of the 20th century, whose representatives stated that the purpose of creativity was to create an image.
-Main means of expression Imagists - a metaphor, often metaphorical chains, comparing the various elements of two images - direct and figurative.
-Imagism arose in 1918, when the "Order of Imagists" was founded in Moscow.
-The creators of the "Order" were Anatoly Mariengof, Vadim Shershenevich and Sergei Yesenin, who was previously a member of the group of new peasant poets
+From lat. imago - image A literary movement in Russian poetry of the 20th century, whose representatives stated that the purpose of creativity is to create an image.
+Basics means of expression Imagists - metaphor, often metaphorical chains that compare various elements of two images - direct and figurative.
+Imagism arose in 1918, when the “Order of Imagists” was founded in Moscow.
+The creators of the “Order” were Anatoly Mariengof, Vadim Shershenevich and Sergei Yesenin, who was previously part of the group of new peasant poets

 • Option 1